johanson/irur/irur/README.md

 ### Home Assistant

-Install the addon, make sure you to configure correct mqtt server credentials and mqtt topics for receiving and sending messages corresponding to your Tasmota configuration.
+Install the addon, make sure you to configure correct MQTT server credentials and topics for receiving and sending messages corresponding to your Tasmota configuration.
 You can use [MQTT Explorer](https://github.com/thomasnordquist/MQTT-Explorer) if you have problems figuring it out.
 Supports ingress and option to show in sidebar.
 Come with ~150 icons.

 ### Configuration

 ```
 mqtt:
   host: 192.168.0.100
-  port:
+  port: 1883
-  protocol:
+  protocol: mqtt
   username:
   password:
 topic_listen: irur/tele/RESULT
 topic_send: irur/cmnd/IRsend
 dark_theme: false
 ```

+`host` (str)
+IP address pointing to MQTT broker.

+`port` (int)
+Port number the broker is listening on.
+TCP/IP port 1883 is default for MQTT.

+`username` (str)
+The username required by your broker, if any.

+`password` (str)
+The username required by your broker, if any.

+`topic_listen` (str)
+MQTT topic for receiving IR codes

+`topic_send` (str)
+MQTT topic for sending IR codes

+`dark_theme` (bool)
+Whether you prefer a dark theme for default light.

 ### Screenshots